Highverve/PLGL/README.md

 - [x] Add generation logging to help authors diagnose and fix their language.
 - [x] Add syllable rarity estimation, which returns the most (or least) likely syllables your language generates.
 - [ ] Custom base conversion for numbers (low priority).
+- [ ] More supporting methods in Diagnostics.
+- [ ] Improve existing languages; exclusion rules and affixes, in particular.
+- [ ] Create new languages.

 ## 7 — Useful Resources